Cybergun-GitHub/Cybergun/README.md

 Before you start, you must fill out this form: https://docs.google.com/forms/d/e/1FAIpQLSemQ3ur3DwjZadAmKFWUdnCO2LlRBZ_rkM4Ux9otS0wnTLqCA/viewform

 All you really need is a [Python](python.org) shell (3.9.1) and the file.
 Use the import keyword to import the program into the shell.

+>>> import AutoHacker as ah
+Note: The "as" part is not necessary, but if you want to save yourself some typing you should add it.

+If you get locked out, use this code snippet:

+>>> import importlib
+>>> importlib.reload(ah)

-If anything happens that shuts you out, use import importlib and then importlib.reload() to reload the program.
+to reload the program.

 List of Commands: